Enter Dollar-Cost Averaging… Continue reading “The # 1 Investment Advice I Didn’t Follow”

 Apparently, I am not the only one telling her this…

 Me – Yes, we all make the same amount.
 But we all choose to spend it differently.
 You like your nice centrally located apartment with the finest of furnishings, lovely labeled clothing, and fine meals out.
-I love hanging with my dog, travelling on a dime, and my small Ikea furnished condo off the beaten path.
-I love to cook and drink wine from a box (it’s a new thing I’m testing and although I love the environmental impact of less bottles and packaging, I am still not sold on the wine itself).
+I love hanging with my dog, traveling on a dime, and my small Ikea furnished condo off the beaten path.
+I love to cook and drink wine from a box (it’s a new thing I’m testing and although I love the environmental impact of fewer bottles and packaging, I am still not sold on the wine itself).
 So we have a lifestyle conflict.
 Of course, we are still friends, but I need to be more ME in this friendship.

 Now – if it wasn’t for our other friend at the table backing me up, I am pretty sure she would have gotten up and walked out.
 But she didn’t and so the conversation continued.
 We assured her that we love her no matter what but we were making choices in our financial lives that no longer align with hers (not that mine ever did but softening the blow in these situations is a more effective approach).
 Our friend just had baby #2 and I am within 6 years of financial independence.
 Those are OUR priorities.
 She took a moment to listen and then declared: